Beşparmak Mountains: History

 Latmus became a member of the Delian League in the fifth century BCE.
 In the fourth century the Persian satrap (a Carian) Mausolus of Halicarnassus captured the city by a ruse and fortified it with a circuit wall; under Hellenising influence the city was refounded a kilometer to the west on a rectilinear grid system as Heracleia under Latmos, dedicated to the hero Heracles.
 The modern village of Kapıkırı is built among the ruins.

 The temenos, or sanctuary of Endymion, with pre-Greek origins, was rebuilt in Hellenistic times, and may still be seen on a rise to the south of the ancient city.
 The building faces the southwest; it has a cella with a horseshoe-shaped rear wall partly cut out of the bedrock, with an entrance hall and columned forecourt.

 A temple of Athena at Heracleia reveals its earlier foundation by not being aligned with the Hellenistic street pattern.

 In Byzantine times, the mountain, known as Latros, became a flourishing monastic centre.
 According to tradition, the first monastic community was established by Sinaite monks fleeing from the Muslim conquests in the 7th century.
-By the early 10th century, there were three monasteries, and by 1222, the monastic community of Latros numbered 11 monasteries.
-It began declining however towards the century's end due to increasing Turkish attacks, and disappeared in the 14th century.
+In the 9th century, Joseph the Hymnographer was tonsured in the monastery of Latmus.
+By the early 10th century, there were three monasteries.
+Paul of Latrus was a hermit who lived on the mountain during the 10th century.
+By 1222, the monastic community of Latros numbered 11 monasteries.
+However, it began declining towards the end of the 13th century due to increasing Turkish attacks, and disappeared in the 14th century.
 Endymion was Christianised as a mystic saint, whose coffin was opened annually and whose bones emitted musical tones and the site drew pilgrims.
-In the ninth century, Joseph the Hymnographer was tonsured in the monastery of Latmus.

 Iron ore was mined in the area as of the early 20th century.

 In 2018, four kilometers of the ancient stone road, which connects the ancient cities of Alinda and Latmus, have been destroyed by villagers to make way for their olive groves.